 Workforce: 135 staff working across eight offices Areas of work: Family Law, Personal Injury, Clinical Negligence, Residential Conveyancing, Commercial law, Employment Law, Wills, Trusts & Probate Went live in: 2007

-Justine Tipling, Systems Manager at Barcan+Kirby, shares how she has driven forward the firm’s use of SOS Connect to ensure they get the maximum from the system.
+Barcan+Kirby share how they have driven forward the firm’s use of SOS Connect to ensure they get the maximum from the system.

 What are the biggest benefits of investing in a new system?
 “With eight offices, the .NET based system has enabled us to be more consistent across the firm in the way each office deals with daily work.
 With the aid of scripting it has enabled us to insert certain workflows and features to ensure we are more easily compliant and to make it easier for users to report any risks etc.